-There are many accounts of murders, honour killings, trophy killings, imprisonments and even torture in Chechnya.
-The attacks come from the state, police, and even society.
+There are many accounts of murders, honor killings, trophy killings, imprisonments and even torture in Chechnya.
+The attacks come from the state, police, and even amongst every day citizens.

 Since its release, David France's documentary had been shortlisted for two Oscar nominations: Best Documentary Feature, and Visual Effects.
 David talks to 'The New East is Queer' about the purge and the creation of the film.

 EAST: How did you first hear about the situation in Chechnya?

 David: The crisis in Chechnya first made headlines in April 2017, when a Russian investigative newspaper discovered what was happening there, and revealed it.
 It was horrifying.
 Then it wasn’t until that summer when I read an article about what activists are doing or were having to do, in order to be able to respond to the crisis there.
 The government was doing nothing, the campaign was ongoing, it really had not slowed down at all given the quiet international outcry around the revelation of the genocide taking place there.
 I was drawn to the story because of the increasing desperation on the part of the LGBTQ community in Russia, to try and do something to save lives there.
 I travelled into Russia for the first time in August 2017 to meet the people who were running the underground network of safe houses, and to see what I could do to document the work that they were taking on, and to bring more attention to it.

 EAST: Each year ‘ILGA Europe’ release an annual review of LGBT+ rights around the world.
 The 2020 report showed how COVID-19 unearthed how extremely fragile LGBT+ rights are.
 Since you have finished your project on Chechnya, have you noticed an impact on how COVID-19 has affected the struggles of LGBT+ people in Chechnya, and those attempting to flee?